10 Best CRM for Small Businesses in 2026

 8. HubSpot CRM

 HubSpot CRM is often the starting point for businesses exploring CRM software for the first time, mainly because of its free entry-level plan.
 It provides essential tools for managing contacts, tracking communication, and organizing basic sales activities.
-Many startups begin with HubSpot due to its ease of adoption, though businesses sometimes find that costs increase as advanced features and automation become necessary over time.
+Many startups begin with HubSpot due to its ease of adoption, though businesses sometimes find that costs increase significantly as advanced features and automation become necessary over time.
+Teams that grow beyond basic contact management often face a difficult decision between accepting higher HubSpot pricing or migrating to a more affordable alternative.

 Key Features: